-The artifact-centric paradigm [8, 9] has recently gained considerable prominence in the business processes and services communities as a promising and novel methodology for quick and inexpensive deployment of data-intensive web-services.
+The Artifact-centric paradigm [6,7] has recently gained considerable prominence in the business processes and services communities as a promising and novel methodology for quick and inexpensive deployment of data-intensive web-services.
 In the artifact-centric approach data feature prominently and drive the execution of the system, together with the associated process-based description of the services.
-The Guard-Stage-Milestone (GSM) language [15], together with its Barcelona production and execution suite, provides a declarative framework to deploy artifact-centric systems.
-In a nutshell, GSM offers the constructs for the definition of artifacts as typed records of data, their evolution (or lifecycles) through a dedicated rule-driven semantics, and the interface for the interaction of the artifacts with the users.
-This interface is composed of services that agents can invoke thereby affecting the artifacts in the system through chains of operations.
+The Guard-Stage-Milestone (GSM) language [10], together with its Barcelona production and execution suite, provides a declarative framework to deploy artifact-centric systems.
+In a nutshell, GSM offers the constructs for the definition of artifacts as typed records of data, their evolution (or lifecycles) through a dedicated rule-driven semantics, and the interface for the interaction of the artifact-systems with possible users.
+Such interface is in fact composed of services, i.e., operations (or tasks), each with its interface and semantics, that external actors can invoke, which affect the current state of the artifacts in the system, and may in turn trigger the execution of other operations.

-We see two deficiencies in the GSM approach as it currently stands.
-Firstly, similarly to database-inspired techniques, GSM programs only define the evolution of the artifacts and provide no precise mechanism for accounting for any users or automatic agents interacting with the system.
+In this paper we tackle the topic above from a verification perspective.
+We see two considerable deficiencies in the GSM approach as it currently stands.
+Firstly, similarly to the database-inspired techniques, GSM programs only define the evolution of the artifact-system and provide no precise mechanism for accounting for any users or automatic agents interacting with the system.
 Yet, if we wish to follow an approach of implementing services through agents, these need to be present in the model.
 Secondly, GSM currently lacks any support for automatic verification.
-Yet, validation through verification is increasingly being regarded as an important aspect of service deployment [17].
+Yet, validation through verification is increasingly being regarded as an important aspect of service deployment [12, 15, 17].

 This paper aims to make a direct contribution towards these two key problems.
-To solve the first concern, we provide a semantics, based on multi-agent systems, to GSM programs, where we give first-class citizenship to human actors and automatic agents present in the service composition.
+To solve the first concern, we provide a semantics, based on multi-agent systems, to GSM programs where we give first-class citizenship to human actors and automatic agents present in the service composition.
 To solve the second, we observe that GSM programs generate infinite-state systems thereby making traditional model checking impracticable.
-Our contribution here is to show that GSM programs admit, under some rather general conditions, finite models, thus opening the way for their effective verification.
+Our key contribution here is to show that GSM programs admit, under the rather general conditions we identify below, finite models, thereby opening the way for their effective verification.
+We show through one example that the finite models required are indeed of manageable size.
 The rest of the paper is organised as follows.
-In Section 2 we introduce artifacts and GSM programs, which are illustrated by the Requisition and Procurement Orders scenario in Section 3.
-In Section 4 we adopt the semantics of artifact-centric multi-agent systems (AC-MAS) to deal with the verification of GSM programs.
+In Section 2 we introduce artifacts and GSM programs, which are illustrated by the RPO scenario in Section 3.
+In Section 4 we adopt the semantics of AC-MAS to deal with the verification of GSM programs.
 Finally, in Section 5 we show how to embed GSM programs into AC-MAS; thus obtaining finite abstractions for the former.

 Related work.
-The exploration of finite abstraction in the context of artifact-centric environments has attracted considerable attention recently [2-5, 10, 11, 14].
-While these make a noteworthy contribution and are in some cases used here as a stepping stone for our results [2-4], the key point of departure from the literature of the present contribution is that we here operate directly on GSM programs and not on logical models derived manually from them.
+The exploration of finite abstraction in the context of artifact-centric environments has attracted considerable attention recently [2-5, 8, 9, 14].
+While all works cited make a noteworthy contribution and are in some cases used here as a stepping stone for our results [2-4], the key point of departure from the literature of the present contribution is that we here operate directly on GSM programs and not on logical models derived manually from them.
 We see this as an essential step towards the construction of automatic verification techniques for GSM programs.